geekodour/o/content/docs/others/when_i_die.md

 +++
-title = "💀💀💀"
+title = "Deathnote"
 author = ["Hrishikesh Barman"] draft = false
 +++

 This page contains information that can be useful if I fall in love with death.
+Or i become unalive or something.

 ## Passwords and Physical Access {#passwords-and-physical-access}